-New relationship butterflies are simply the best.
-That tummy-flipping, goose-bumpy feeling you get when you see that person – your crush – the one that makes your heart pump a little harder than usual when in their presence.
-Just the thought of seeing them makes you giddy and when you are together, all you want to do is GET IT ON.
+New relationship butterflies are the best.
+Just the thought of seeing the object of your affection makes you giddy and when you are together, all you want to do is GET IT ON.
 You can’t get enough of each other.
 Everything about them is new, mysterious even, but as time goes on, the mystery fades.
 It’s like that new car smell….once you’ve driven it for a while, you can’t even smell it anymore.
 The first kiss becomes a kiss you know like the back of your hand.
 The hand-holding becomes commonplace and the sex is always available, no longer something that’s reserved for when you have the chance to be together.

-The butterfly period is magical really, probably because for all of us (fact), it eventually fades over time.
+The butterfly period is magical really, probably because for the majority of us, it eventually fades over time.
 The excitement dwindles because once you’re committed to each other and life together becomes more ‘serious,’ the boring stuff takes over.
 Kids.
 Mortgage payments.
 Peeing with the door open.
 Farts.
 It’s these necessary, but totally boring (and often gross) things that can replace the electricity that you once shared and try as you may, you inevitably take each other for granted.
 Sometimes, the things you thought were cute in the beginning becomes the stuff that drives you mental about them.

 It’s sad really, because WHY do those feelings go away?
 I mean, farting aside, that person is still the same – the one you chose.
 The one who chose you.
 Above all others, from a pool of millions, you chose each other.
 When you think of it like that, it’s pretty spine-tingling stuff.
 Turns out, there’s actual science behind those butterfly flutters of new love.